 Allowance for Credit Losses- Available-For-Sale Securities: For available-for-sale debt securities in an unrealized loss position, the Company first assesses whether it intends to sell, or it is more likely than not that it will be required to sell the security before recovery of its amortized cost basis.
 If either of the criteria regarding intent or requirement to sell is met, the security's amortized cost basis is written down to fair value through income.
 For debt securities available-for-sale that do not meet the aforementioned criteria, the Company evaluates whether the decline in fair value has resulted from credit losses or other factors.
 In making this assessment, management considers the extent to which fair value is less than amortized cost, any changes to the rating of the security by a rating agency, and the adverse conditions specifically related to the security, among other factors.
-If this assessment indicates that a credit loss exist, the present value of cash flows expected to be collected is less than the amortized cost basis, a credit loss exists and an allowance for credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
+If this assessment indicates that a credit loss exist, the present value of cash flows expected to be collected from the security are compared to the amortized cost basis of the security.
+If the present value of cash flows expected to be collected is less than the amortized cost basis of the security.
+If the present value of credit losses is recorded for the credit loss, limited by the amount that the fair value is less than the amortized cost basis.
 Any impairment that has not been recorded through an allowance for credit losses is recognized in other comprehensive income.